ajaapps/BlueThings/README.md

 A: Yes.
 But I won't, because I like to keep it plain and simple.

 Q: What is the purpose?
 A: To waste time with beautiful dots and blue things.
-If you ask this question, this app might not be for you.

 Q: I love it.
 Can I donate?
 A: Please instead donate to EDRI.
 The members of EDRI (European Digital Rights in Europe) defend civil rights in the information society. http://www.edri.org/about/sponsoring